kolganovaanna/ProgressReport/progress_report.md

 mkdir data results scripts
 ```

-I went into this directory '/fs/ess/PAS2880/users/kolganovaanna/FinalProject/ProjectProposal/data_Menuka/' to copy the files with reads into 'ProgressReport/data/' directory, in which I also created 2 separate folders for the runs.
+I went into this directory '/fs/ess/PAS2880/users/kolganovaanna/FinalProject/ProjectProposal/data_Menuka/' to copy the files with reads into 'ProgressReport/data/' directory, in which I also created 2 separate folders for the runs (I did the same for 'results/').
 For copying files, I used these commands:

 ```bash
 cp SRR14784363.lite.1 \